 In May 1998, the NIGMS Council adopted operating procedures regarding support of research in well-funded laboratories (defined as those with over $750,000 in direct costs for research support (including the application under consideration) at the time of the Council meeting, inclusive of the initial review group-recommended level for the pending application after staff cuts have been applied).
 Prior to the Council meeting at which the application will be reviewed, investigators must provide staff with a complete just-in-time list of all other active and pending research support.
-Staff evaluates this support and makes recommendations to the Council about funding.
-If the Council does not concur with a staff recommendation for funding, the grant will not be funded.
+Staff evaluates this support and makes recommendations to the Council about possible funding.
+If the Council does not concur with a staff recommendation for possible funding, the grant will not be funded.

 For both renewal (Type 2) and new (Type 1) grant applications from well-funded laboratories, the Council expects the Institute to support projects only if they are highly promising and distinct from other funded work in the laboratory and only when the principal investigator has sufficient time to commit to overseeing the totality of his/her laboratory's research activities.
 Though Council review and oversight isn’t required, the Council expects the Institute to implement, where appropriate, reasoned budget reductions greater than average for awards made to laboratories with somewhat less than $750,000 in direct costs.

 In advising potential applicants and making funding decisions, NIGMS staff carefully considers each investigator’s overall research support, including institutional support.